zalando/skipper/docs/reference/filters.md

 ### admissionControl

 Implements an admission control filter, that rejects traffic by observed error rate and probability.
+If it rejects a request skipper will respond with status code 503.

 The probability of rejection is calculated by the following equation: